psi4/psi4/doc/sphinxman/source/conda.rst

 addons, and run-time qc addons.
 There's a help menu -h that gives more info.
 There's other options that will also pre-configure compilers.
 For example, at GaTech ``psi4-path-advisor --intel`` works.
 On Macs with XCode, ``psi4-path-advisor --clang`` works.
 Just read the help.
-For DGAS, there's a ``--disable-addons``, but I don't encourage it.
+For users who want a quicker build, there's a ``--disable-addons``, but it is generally not encouraged.
 It gives you a fully functional cmake command, but those are just setting up CMake cache
 |w---w| like the plugins you can always add your own CMake variables to
 the command.